 Adoption is easy!
 Our friendly adoption staff will work with you to find the right dog, cat or critter for your home.

 Once you’ve made a decision, we’ll sit down for an informal consultation to ensure that you and the pet you’ve selected are a good match.
 During this process we will also review the animal’s medical and behavioral records, explain policies and services available to adopters.

 What are the adoption requirements?

-1. The animal must be spay/neutered prior to going to its new home.
+1. The animal must be spay/neutered prior to going to his/her new home.

 2. Applicants must be at least 18 years old.

 3. Applicants will have filled out a pre-adoption questionnaire and have sat with one of our adoption counselors before an adoption is approved.

 4. Anyone renting or leasing must have written permission from their landlord before an adoption can be approved.
 Any restrictions regarding type or size of animal must be noted.

 5. Applicants for dog adoptions should have a yard that is fenced on all sides or a fenced kennel area.
 Dogs that do not have access to a fenced-in area are much harder to housebreak and are more likely to escape, roam, and become a neighborhood nuisance.
 Some dogs may require a fence of a certain type and height.
 Some dogs may be fine with a containment plan.
 Speak with our adoption counselor!

 6. If applicants have a dog at home, they are encouraged to bring their dog to the shelter to meet the new pet before the adoption will be approved.
 We want to make sure that their dog is happy with their selection and that the transition for both dogs will be relatively smooth.
 Make sure your pets are fully vaccinated before visiting the shelter!
 Some dogs may have a requirement of a staff assisted meet and greet.